Lower coffee emissions through reduced fertilizer emissions

 Farmer cooperatives

-Enable your farmers to adopt improved fertilizer practices, raising productivity, reducing emissions, and increasing your competitiveness with sustainability-driven buyers.Fertilizer producers & distributors
+Make it easy for your farmers to adopt improved fertilizer practices, raising productivity, reducing emissions, and increasing your competitiveness with sustainability-driven buyers.Fertilizer producers & distributors

 Grow your share of wallet with higher-margin specialty products and build longer-term relationships by helping farmers adopt fertilizer practices that deliver measurable sustainability and performance gains.